Polishing Guide For Metals

 Process 1 (Polishing) Blue P164 compound with a Loose B or white stitch mop

-Process 2 (Finishing) Yellow P175 compound with a Loose G or WDR mop
+Process 2 (Finishing) (M5/P175/Osborn Gold) compound with a Loose G or WDR mop

 Satin Finishing.
 Still have to remove major surface imperfections and scratches etc. Excellent at blending in jobs.